spinnaker/spinnaker.github.io/guides/developer/provider-setups/aws-dev-setup.md

 # For instance, if the process id was 12345
 ps -ef | grep 12345
 ```
-* If the process is another instance of the spinnaker microservice that you're trying to start, you can kill the process
+* If the process is another instance of the Spinnaker microservice that you're trying to start, you can kill the process
 ```
 kill -9 {pid}
 # For instance, if the process id was 12345